Do you feel lost when it comes to weaving?

 This of course makes it more difficult to start learning than necessary.

-That’s why we composed some of the most important weaving terms that you need to know.
+That’s why we composed some of the most important weaving terms and definitions that you need to know.

 The holes in a rigid-heddle that the warp threads should pass through are referred to as dents.
 Sometimes rigid-heddle looms can be labeled by the number of dents they have.
 For example, a “16-dent rigid-heddle” contains 16 dents per inch.